 A network of lush marshlands and expansive lakes in the Bow Valley, the Vermilion Lakes are a popular spot for locals wanting some easy solace from the lively town of Banff.
 Offering spectacular views of Mount Rundle and Sulphur Mountain, the proximity of these lakes to town make them a fantastic place to watch sunrise or sunset, see wildlife, or spend a relaxing day on its shores.
 Explore the leisurely hiking trails near the lakes, or paddle across their serene waters and waterways.
-Wildlife such as elk and moose and the occasional bear can often be seen close by.
+Wildlife such as elk, moose, and the occasional bear can often be seen close by.

 Take some time to relax along the shores of the lake as you enjoy the spectacular views of Mount Rundle.
-Especially beautiful at sunrise and sunset, locals will tell you to pack a picnic, warm clothing and blankets, and spend a few hours watching the changing colours of the sky.
+Especially beautiful at sunrise and sunset, locals will tell you to pack a picnic, warm clothing, and blankets, and spend a few hours watching the changing colours of the sky.

 In the winter, you might get lucky and see the magical Northern Lights (Aurora Borealis) lighting up the night sky.
 You might also see shapes frozen in the icy lake.
 Made world famous when a local photographer captured the dramatic sight, the shapes are actually frozen methane bubbles, which form when microbes consume dead organic matter on the bottom of the lake.